ZeyaWang/Deep-Nonparametric-Bayes/README.md

 python3 train/dnb.py --dataset_dir=$DATASETPATH --dataset=usps
 ```

-If you choose to run with pretrained weights, you can modify the command like:
+If you choose to run with the pretrained weights, you can modify the command line like:

 ```
 python3 train/dnb.py --dataset_dir=$DATASETPATH --dataset=usps --if_initialize_from_pretrain=True --checkpoint_path=train/pretrain/usps/initial